tytydraco/yessleep/out/The_Web.md

 The next few minutes were a blur of radio chatter, the sound of sirens piercing the night air, and the rustling of papers as I grabbed my notes and headed out the door.
 I didn't need to be called; I was already on my way.

 As I arrived at the scene, a sense of dread settled over me.
-The house on Ocean Avenue was bathed in the faint glow of police lights, casting an otherworldly aura over the surrounding homes.
+The house on [Redacted] Avenue was bathed in the faint glow of police lights, casting an otherworldly aura over the surrounding homes.
 The forensics team was already on site, their white suits a stark contrast to the darkness that seemed to seep from every pore of the house.

 I met up with Locke and Johnson, their faces grim and determined.
 "Officer Johnson and Locke, can you interview surrounding bystanders if they witnessed anything?"
 I asked, my voice firm but controlled.